araghon007/RetroWrapper/README.md

+# RetroWrapper - NeRd fork

+This is a fork of RetroWrapper, which the original author seems to have abandoned.
+RetroWrapper works as a proxy between the lack of old mojang servers and your older versions of minecraft, by emulating these servers.
+I'm going to sit down and get to grips with it at some point, but for now I might mainly focus on smaller and easier to understand issues.
+No promises.

+Head to the releases tab to grab the newest version.

 # RetroWrapper
 Enables you to play _fixed_ old versions of minecraft without ever touching .jar files, works even when offline!